Fiorello La Guardia: The History of One of New York City’s Greatest Mayors

 1. To end the city’s dependence on the banks and restore its financial freedom.

-1. To provide additional resource and funding for federal work-relief efforts.
+1. To provide additional resources and funding for federal work-relief efforts.

 1. To eliminate local racketeering and government corruption.